The-Solaris-Mission/Cosmic-Classifer/README.md

 # Cosmic-Classifer
-# Exoplanet Confirmation Prediction: This app predicts whether an exoplanet is confirmed, a candidate, or a false positive based on the features provided.")
+# Exoplanet Confirmation Prediction: This app predicts whether an exoplanet is confirmed, a candidate, or a false positive based on the features provided.

 ## **Introduction**